In this blog post, you’ll learn how to cook couscous perfectly every time, in 10 minutes, and with simple ingredients.

 Couscous is a favorite ingredient in the Mediterranean and North African countries because it can transform simple dishes like Moroccan carrot salad, lentil tabbouleh, and Shirazi salad into delicious and satisfying meals.

 Its versatility and ease of use make it an excellent ingredient for your pantry.
 So don’t miss out on this beautiful ingredient; learn how to make couscous at home.

 What is couscous?

-It's made with durum wheat semolina, the same ingredient used to make most dry pasta.
-It has a small granular shape and you can either buy it raw or pre-steamed and dried.
+Traditional couscous is made with durum wheat semolina flour, the ingredient used to make most Italian dry pasta.
+It has a small granular shape; you can find it in most supermarkets pre-steamed and dried.